MaastrichtU-IDS/dsri-documentation/docs/prepare-project-for-dsri.md

 Here are the options to upload your data to the DSRI storage:

-### Get data from your local machine
+### The data is on your local machine

-If the data is stored on a local machine, such as your laptop:
+If the data is stored on a local machine, such as your computer:
-* Drag and drop files in the VisualStudio Code or JupyterLab web UI, if applicable
+* Drag and drop files from your computer to the VisualStudio Code or JupyterLab web UI, if applicable.
-* Use the `oc cp` command to copy data to your application pod.
+* Otherwise, use the `oc cp` command to copy data to your application pod.
 See the [Load data](/dsri-documentation/docs/openshift-load-data) documentation page for more informations.

 > Make sure you **upload the data to a folder mounted on a persistent storage** in the pod to avoid losing your data if the pod restarts.

-### Get data from a server
+### The data is on a server

 Same as for your laptop, you will need to install and use the `oc cp` command to copy data to your application pod.
 See the [Load data](/dsri-documentation/docs/openshift-load-data) documentation page for more informations.

-### Get data from AWS S3 bucket
+### The data is in a AWS S3 bucket

 > To be developed